Loading...

 How to consume german bread with butter, tea with milk and sugar without glucose spikes

-Opt for whole grain or rye bread varieties, which are digested more slowly than refined bread, leading to a more gradual increase in blood sugar levels.
+Opt for whole grain or rye bread instead of white bread.
+These options are digested more slowly, which can help moderate blood sugar levels.

-Use unsweetened almond or soy milk in your tea instead of regular milk, as these options typically have less sugar content.
+Consider using unsweetened almond milk or oat milk in your tea instead of regular milk.
+These alternatives often have less impact on blood sugar.

 healthspan-mbl